AlexsLemonade/OpenPBTA-analysis/analyses/molecular-subtyping-ATRT/README.md

 bash run-molecular-subtyping-ATRT.sh
 ```

+When run in this manner, `00-subset-files-for-ATRT.R` generate subset files using whichever files are symlinked in `data` on your local machine.

 `run-molecular-subtyping-ATRT.sh` is designed to be run as if it was called from this module directory even when called from outside of this directory.

 ## Folder content